Bloodborne/TwitterLikeNavigation/README.md

 # TwitterLikeNavigation
-a navigation page like twitter which can left/right swipe
+a navigation page like twitter which can be swiped